mdb435/NCSM/Inception.md

   Student life can be made much more convenient using this app.

   Assessment

   Nice to have

   ========================================

-  Interviewee 6:
+  Interviewee 6: Nick Knaggs

   Who was interviewed and who participated in the interview?

+  Nicholas Knaggs, Junior, Computer Science

   When?

+  02/10/2020

   Consumer Segment

+  College Students, specifically useful for freshmen and transfer students

+  Would like for this app to connect students that are looking for friends

   Key Insights

+  Linking school accounts to their profile is important to keep people responsible to what they post

+  By connecting other students, students will have an easier time building relationships

   Representative Quotes

+  “Freshman year was tough to connect with other students with similar interests.
+A place to connect with other students would make it     easier to enjoy the freshman experience”

+  “If people were posting about things happening on campus, this would probably make me want to participate in campus events more often”

   Hypotheses that were validated

+  After finishing the interview, I concluded that the interviewee felt that he would use the app more to find events on campus and to     meet others.
+He felt that the current NAU app “NAUgo” does a fairly decent job at connecting students to the different university       features.
+However, he did seem to like the idea of having everything in one place.

   Assessment

+  Nice to have

   ========================================

   Interviewee 7:

   Who was interviewed and who participated in the interview?

   Laura Montini, a sophomore studying nursing at NAU

   When?

   02/09/2020

   Consumer Segment

   College Students, freshman mainly because they may not have a ton of friends at a new University

   Key Insights

   Direct messaging is important, profile pictures, create joinable groups based off  of interests

   Representative Quotes

   “The idea of having joinable groups created based off majors would be very cool, and probably would be super useful to kids that don’t    have friends in their classes.”

   Hypotheses that were validated

   Consumer Segment hypothesis was valid

   Grouping by major/interest is a good idea

   Would be useful to incoming college freshman

   Assessment

   Nice to have

   ========================================